grlefl/GPP-Project/README.md

 ### Crawl 1 Tasks - What compliance frameworks are top publishers using?
   1. gather a csv file top publishers from Tranco (https://tranco-list.eu/)
+     - determine number of top publishers to crawl (1M or 10K)
      - narrow down list (only websites that load ??)
      - consider also adding domains of common data brokers (see methodology)